You are here

 NACLO stands for the North American Computational Linguistics Olympiad.
 It is a contest for high school and middle school students in which they are asked to solve linguistics problems drawn from a variety of languages.
 Only logic and reasoning skills are necessary; no prior knowledge of particular languages or linguistics is required.

 This year Yale University will serve as a local site for NACLO, so this means that you will be able to participate in the competition in New Haven.
-The first (Open) round of the contest will take place on Thursday, January 25, 2018.
-Students who perform well in the Open round will be invited to take part in the second (Invitational) round to be held on March 8, 2018.
-The top students in the invitational round from across North America will have a chance to participate in the International Linguistics Olympiad in Prague, Czech Republic in July 2018.
+The first (Open) round of the contest will take place on Thursday, January 24, 2019.
+Students who perform well in the Open round will be invited to take part in the second (Invitational) round to be held on March 7, 2019.
+The top students in the invitational round from across North America will have a chance to participate in the International Linguistics Olympiad in Yongin, Korea in July 2019.
 More information about NACLO can be found at the national NACLO site.

-The Yale Department of Linguistics will be hosting training/information sessions to provide information about NACLO and to allow students to try out practice problems.
+The Yale Department of Linguistics will be hosting training sessions to provide information about NACLO and to allow students to try out practice problems.
 These sessions will take place on Sundays between 2:00pm and 4:00pm on October 14, November 4, December 9, and January 20.
 The location will be on the Yale campus in Dow Hall (370 Temple Street), Room 215.
-If you plan to attend any of these sessions, please register at this site.
+If you plan to attend these sessions, please register at this site.
+If you have any questions about these training sessions, or about the NACLO contest at Yale, send email to email@example.com.

 Thanks to the generous support of the sponsors, participation in NACLO is free.
 Students who are interested in taking part will however need to register to participate in the competition at the NACLO registration site.
 Register early to be assured of a seat.
 Registrations will still be accepted, provided that space is available, up until Wednesday, January 23.